Difference Between Rugby and Soccer

 Both games share a common history and origin.
 The two games were first played in Europe.

-In 1863, the rules for association football were laid in England by the Association of Football.
-They gave the name Rugby and Football to differentiate between the different forms of the game.
+In 1863, the Association of Football laid the rules for association football in England.
+They named Rugby and Football to differentiate between the different forms of the game.

 Later the term soccer was coined in the 1880s in England.
-Therefore, football or soccer in its current form developed in England while Rugby’s existence dates much back in history.
+Therefore, football or soccer in its current form developed in England, while Rugby’s existence dates back in history.

 Key Takeaways